 - Tumors within the mother's pelvic cavity, or large ovarian cysts

-- Genital herpes in the mother– Here a Caesarean is resorted to so that the mother’s infection does not pass on to the baby during its journey in the mother’s birth canal
+- Genital herpes in the mother– Here a Cesarean is resorted to so that the mother’s infection does not pass on to the baby during its journey in the mother’s birth canal.

-- Medical problems in the mother like high blood pressure, diabetes etc. are also dealt with by Caesarean in centres
+- Medical problems in the mother like high blood pressure or diabetes

 - Triplets or more number of babies